duruoli/2021-Food-Donation-Prediction/README.md

 [5]https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html

-### 3.Do time-series prediction & Comparison
+### 3. Do time-series prediction & Comparison

-#### 1)Clean raw data
+#### 1) Clean raw data
 Filter by year---> sum(na.omit) ---> turn into standard date format(different transformation due to different raw formats)

-#### 2)Prediction practise
+#### 2) Prediction practise
 R; Jupyter notebook (python)

-#### 3)Comparison: RMSE, MAE; bsts package function
+#### 3) Comparison: RMSE, MAE; bsts package function

-### 4.Make a poster & Presentation
+### 4. Make a poster & Presentation

 ## Idea Map
-1)Read background information about food banks around the world.
+1) Read background information about food banks around the world.

-2)Read the paper and find the conclusions very interesting ---> decide to make further work on this topic: different regression components reflecting economic influences (unemployment rate, retail trade); different stacking methods (Mixture of Experts)
+2) Read the paper and find the conclusions very interesting ---> decide to make further work on this topic: different regression components reflecting economic influences (unemployment rate, retail trade); different stacking methods (Mixture of Experts)

-3)Time-series experiment preparation: haven’t done time-series predictions before ---> use R (more packages widely used) ---> turn different date format into standard forms (including additional data)
+3) Time-series experiment preparation: haven’t done time-series predictions before ---> use R (more packages widely used) ---> turn different date format into standard forms (including additional data)

-4)BSTS: read BSTS package description and tutorials on line ---> make comparison between plain model and plus one ---> no improvement ---> try more additional data (initial claims, leading index, total non-farm employment...) ---> no differences
+4) BSTS: read BSTS package description and tutorials on line ---> make comparison between plain model and plus one ---> no improvement ---> try more additional data (initial claims, leading index, total non-farm employment...) ---> no differences

-5)Mixture of Experts: No idea and few tutorials ---> read papers (so difficult!
+5) Mixture of Experts: No idea and few tutorials ---> read papers (so difficult!
 Couldn’t understand the algorithms) ---> procrastination & depressed ---> read old papers ---> Mixture of Experts seldom used in time-series predictions and may unsuitable ---> give up

 *Reread the paper and focus on the methods part---> decide to replay these methods since trying new methods is more difficult than I think ---> explore the principals authors used to evaluate models*

-6)LSTM: read LSTM theories (based on RNN; differences from RNN) ---> read tutorials & python package descriptions ---> try one tutorial (normal time-series prediction preprocessing: supervised learning, stationary, scaled) ---> couldn’t understand the parameter ---> try another tutorial ---> come out with the outcomes
+6) LSTM: read LSTM theories (based on RNN; differences from RNN) ---> read tutorials & python package descriptions ---> try one tutorial (normal time-series prediction preprocessing: supervised learning, stationary, scaled) ---> couldn’t understand the parameter ---> try another tutorial ---> come out with the outcomes

-7)Classical methods(python) : ARIMA read tutorials and try ---> ETS ---> SVR
+7) Classical methods(python) : ARIMA read tutorials and try ---> ETS ---> SVR

-8)Replay BSTS and find ways to get the MAE, RMSE
+8) Replay BSTS and find ways to get the MAE, RMSE